 The Plenary will approve the Preliminary APT Common Proposals, APT Positions and APT Views as necessary in accordance to the approval procedure.

-Chairman and Vice-Chairmen
+Chair and Vice-Chairs

-The Chairman is responsible for overall administrative matters regarding the APT-PP. He presides over Plenary Meetings.
+The Chair is responsible for overall administrative matters regarding the APT-PP. They preside over Plenary Meetings.

-The Chairman represents APT-PP while discussing related issues with other international/regional organizations.
+The Chair represents APT-PP while discussing related issues with other international/regional organizations.

-The Chairman reviews the reports of APT-PP before adoption.
+The Chair reviews the reports of APT-PP before adoption.

-The Chairman attends the APT Management Committee to represent APT-PP and reports on the activities of APT-PP to the APT Management Committee.
+The Chair attends the APT Management Committee to represent APT-PP and reports on the activities of APT-PP to the APT Management Committee.

-The Chairman presides over the coordination meetings during PP.
+The Chair presides over the coordination meetings during PP.

-The Vice-Chairmen support the Chairman in their own capacity and as requested by the Chairman.
+The Vice-Chairs support the Chair in their own capacity and as requested by the Chair.

-A Vice-Chairman chairs the Plenary and coordination meetings in the absence of the Chairman.
+A Vice-Chair chairs the Plenary and coordination meetings in the absence of the Chair.

-The Chairman and Vice-Chairmen are expected to be available for the whole preparatory period.
-The term of the Chairman and Vice-Chairmen will finish when the formation of new Preparatory Group for subsequent PP is established.
+The Chair and Vice-Chairs are expected to be available for the whole preparatory period.
+The term of the Chair and Vice-Chairs will finish when the formation of new Preparatory Group for subsequent PP is established.

-If the Chairman is unable to continue with his role for the whole preparatory period then one of the Vice-Chairmen will assume the responsibilities of Chairman until a new Chairman is elected by the next Plenary of the APT-PP.
+If the Chair is unable to continue with his role for the whole preparatory period then one of the Vice-Chairs will assume the responsibilities of Chair until a new Chair is elected by the next Plenary of the APT-PP.

-If any of the Vice-Chairmen is unable to continue with his role for the whole preparatory period, then the Chairman will consult with the Secretary General of the APT and the corresponding Administrations to appoint new Vice-Chairman for the remainder of the preparatory period.
+If any of the Vice-Chairs is unable to continue with his role for the whole preparatory period, then the Chair will consult with the Secretary General of the APT and the corresponding Administrations to appoint new Vice-Chair for the remainder of the preparatory period.

 Working Groups